 - Call the ACAS helpline

 The Real Living Wage

-Whilst there is the National Living Wage which is mandatory and protected by government, there is an external body that a lot of employers have signed up to; The Real Living Wage.
+Whilst there is the National Living Wage which is mandatory and protected by the government, there is an external body that a lot of employers have signed up for; the Living Wage Foundation.